bcdev-com/pokemon-type-chart/README.md

 ## Design Notes

 I used the extremely detailed [Pokémon Database](https://pokemondb.net/) for the underlying type matchup data.
-You'll find the PowerShell code to scrape their type chart into a simple JSON file in ```Get-TypeChart.ps1.```
+You'll find the PowerShell code to scrape their type chart into a simple JSON file in ```Get-PokemonDbTypeChart.ps1```.

+Belatedly, I checked their FAQ and see they discourage remixing their data.
+As such, I have reimplmented this step with ```Get-VeekunTypeChart.ps1``` to produce the same JSON file from [Veekun](https://github.com/veekun/pokedex/)'s MIT licensed CSV files.

 I manually extracted the SVG outlines from Elginive's [lovely recreations.](https://github.com/Elginive/pokemon-type-icons)  I split each type's icon out into a separate file and wrapped it in transforms to place it back into a 0 0 64 64 viewbox.
 These files might be useful for other projects, but all creative credit goes to Elginive.
 I didn't touch the path data at all.